 99 Ranch Market: Your one stop shop for all things Asian.
 Hugeee place with almost an aquarium for a seafood section!
 Stinks a bit though.
 The fresh produce is good too, I find some of our Indian vegetables under a different name.
 Not everything is marked in English, so I usually have a tough time sifting through the packaged goods aisle.
 They have a huge collection of noodles, and I get my soba and buckwheat noodles from here.

 Mitsuwa Martketplace: This is a Japanese food market with a really good selection of products.
 They also have a small restaurant serving food.
 There is a nice little store selling the most gorgeous tea pots and ceramics inside.
 A whole section for cosmetics, electric appliances and small plastic knick-knacks (reminded of the shopping in Koti, Hyderabad) at one end and a frozen food section at the other.
 The one main thing I liked about this place is almost everything has labels in English which makes it really easy to shop.
 The aisles are neatly arranged and marked, so finding things is easy.
 Not a place for bargains though, I found them to be a little expensive.

 Jimbo's Naturally: Local, organic food store.
 They have a great selection of vegan & gluten-free products, both in the packaged goods and frozen sections.
 Don't forget to stop at the Deli section :)

-You might notice an absence of Indian restaurants in our list, and its something that bothers us too :( Its surely not because we don't like to eat Indian food outside, but rather the lack of good options in SD.
+You might notice an absence of Indian restaurants in our list, and its something that bothers me too :( Its surely not because I don't like to eat Indian food outside, but rather the lack of good options in SD.
 There are only a handful of Indian restaurants around here and none worthy of mention.
 Well, 2-3 are good, but I would recommend them only if you are bent upon eating Indian food alone.
 I hope I can change this statement soon :)